SpareCores/sc-crawler/README.md

 sc-crawler schema mysql
 ```

-See `sc-crawler schema` for all supported database engines.
+See `sc-crawler schema --help` for all supported database engines.

 ### Collect data